 As per the observation of the Parliamentary Committee, approximately Rs 47 crore was allocated during 2017-18, which the committee found to be woefully insufficient, to meet the committed liability of approximately Rs 89 crores for 2 years i.e. 2015-16 and 2016-17.

-Forest cover in India currently stands at 75 million hectares.
+Forest cover in India currently stands around 81 million hectares (The report mentions 75 million).
 The Parliamentary Committee raises a concern on the targets set for carbon sequestration.
-As per Nationally Determined Contribution (NDC) of India, by the year 2020-30, the target to achieve is approximately 2.5 billion tonnes of carbon and to meet this target, India needs an additional forest cover to the tune of 30 million hectares.
-The Parliamentary report observes that till the year of 2016-17, the target set for the afforestation was approximately 51,000 hectares, which comprises a minuscule proportion of the requirement.
+As per the Nationally Determined Contribution (NDC) of India, by the year 2020-30, the target to achieve is approximately 2.5 billion tonnes of carbon and to meet this target, India needs an additional forest cover to the tune of 30 million hectares.
+The Parliamentary report observes that till the year 2016-17, the target set for the afforestation was approximately 51,000 hectares, which comprises a minuscule proportion of the requirement.

 GIM was supposed to be launched in 2012, but owing to financial constraints the mission was launched after 3 years in 2015.